Do you present with eloquence at work?

 6. Have a conversation

-I’ve yet to meet a professional who looks forward to the prospect of attending any form of presentation, unless of course their job is so tedious that they would rather be anywhere else than doing it.
+I’ve yet to meet a professional who looks forward to the prospect of attending business presentations.
+Unless of course ,their job is so tedious that they would rather be anywhere else than doing it.

 – Speak slowly and in short sentences